 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in January 2012).

-Arguments in favor of the Olympus PEN-F:
+Advantages of the Olympus PEN-F:

 - More detail: Has more megapixels (20.2 vs 14.2MP), which boosts linear resolution by 19%.